jeremykross/docker-hazelcast/README.md

 ##About

 ###Description
-Docker image designed to run Hazelcast cluster on ContainerShip
+Docker image designed to run a Hazelcast cluster on ContainerShip

 ###Author
 ContainerShip Developers - developers@containership.io

 ##Usage
-This image is designed to run Hazelcast on a ContainerShip cluster.
+This image is designed to run a Hazelcast on a ContainerShip cluster.
 Running this image elsewhere is not recommended as the container may be unable to start.

 ###Configuration
 This image will run as-is, with no additional environment variables set.
 For clustering to work properly, start the application in host networking mode.